 04

-Keep repair actions operator-approved when they change state or live authority.
+Keep repair actions approved by the responsible owner when they change state or live authority.

 Delivery workflow